Three Minute Thesis

 - Double concentrators may choose to enter twice, once for each senior project.
 Double concentrators may also choose to focus on just one project as a single entrant.

-- Speakers may use a single static Powerpoint slide which will be projected throughout the speaker’s time.
+- Speakers may use a single static PowerPoint slide which will be projected throughout the speaker’s time.
 Slides must be submitted in advance (exact deadline communicated to registrants).

 - No props or other media may be used.